arc-l/rvg/README.md

          border = border, # represented by a polygon obstacles = obstacles, # represented by a list of polygons resolution=18,
-         considerSymmetry=True, # whether to consider the symmetry of the robot geometry hashWithTheta=True,
          numThreads=1,  # number of cores for parallelization verbose=False, # show running details
          fineApprox=True # Use a finer approximation of the rotation range